jieezhong/jieezhong.github.io/_pages/research.md

 ## WORK IN PROGRESS

-The Effect of Access to Pre-Kindergarten on Long-Term Educational and Labor Market Outcomes (Joint with Maya Mikdash)

 Motivation or Stigma?
 Evaluating the Incentive Effects of Grade Retention Policy (Joint with Kendall J. Kennedy and Simon ter Meulen)